sandeshsb9/Personal-Responsive-Portfolio/README.md

 2. ***Navigate to the Project Directory:**
     ```bash
      cd Personal-Responsive-Portfolio

-  Open index.html in Your Browser:
+## Open index.html in Your Browser Enjoy Exploring web hehe😁😁

-**Contributing**
-   Feel free to fork the repository and make improvements or enhancements.
-If you'd like to contribute directly, please submit a pull request with your changes.
-Contributions are welcome!